 jasmine teas from Indonesia (Indonesian blog photo credit)

-I'll say a little about Hatvala first (site link), but I've introduced them before in other reviews (like this one, about an oolong and black tea).
+I'll say a little about Hatvala first (general site link, or where they sell this tea), but I've introduced them before in other reviews (like this one, about an oolong and black tea).
 They seek out and sell interesting, better versions of Vietnamese tea.
 On a trip to Hanoi and out in the country I found some interesting teas but did a little better through Hatvala (by mail) after hearing about them online.
 As "Western" vendors go What-Cha carries their teas (link to one of my favorites, a Red Buffalo roasted oolong).
 Hatvala also sells teas directly, but using that Western source might be a good way to try a couple.